YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++
 **ydb_quiet_halt (gtm_quiet_halt)** specifies whether YottaDB should disable the FORCEDHALT message when the process is stopped via MUPIP STOP or by a SIGTERM signal (as sent by some web servers).

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 +++++++++++++++++
 ydb_readline
 +++++++++++++++++

-**ydb_readline** when set to 1 (recommended) or a case insensitive t[rue] or y[es], specifies that `M Direct Mode <../ProgrammersGuide/opdebug.html#operating-and-debugging-in-direct-mode>`_, LKE, DSE and MUPIP should use `GNU Readline <https://www.gnu.org/software/readline/>`_ if it is installed on the system.
+**ydb_readline** when set to a true (recommended) value, specifies that `M Direct Mode <../ProgrammersGuide/opdebug.html#operating-and-debugging-in-direct-mode>`_, LKE, DSE and MUPIP should use `GNU Readline <https://www.gnu.org/software/readline/>`_ if it is installed on the system.
 Otherwise, YottaDB direct mode uses a traditional implementation that is part of YottaDB, whereas LKE, DSE and MUPIP have no recall capability, and very basic line editing.
 A short summary of YottaDB use of Readline is provided here; refer to the `Readline documentation <https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation>`_ for details. :ref:`ydb-env-set` sets ydb_readline to 1.

 Command history is saved in $HOME/.ydb_{YottaDB,DSE,LKE,MUPIP}_history.
 When Readline is enabled: